 On top of that, our savings will continue with:

-- A much lower total amount of interest we’ll be paying on our much smaller loan (we’ll pay about $1,000 a year in interest over 7 years)
+- A much lower total amount of interest we’ll be paying on our much smaller loan.
+We’ll pay about $1,000 a year in interest over 7 years.

 - The sales tax paid around $1,500

 Like we’ve said before, this path isn’t going to be for everyone.
-But remember, we’re still working age and saving for retirement, and so the more we spend on a new, higher priced RV (as many of you were expecting), the more we would also pay in interest, taxes and depreciation.
+But remember, we’re still working age and saving for retirement, So the more we spend on a new, higher priced RV (as many of you were expecting), the more we would also pay in interest, taxes and depreciation.
 Not to mention the hefty deposit we would have had to fork out for a down payment.
 And the financial hoops we would have to jump through to get such a sizable loan approved.

 This is something we would like to see more RVers pay attention to and really think about before making a large purchase.
 Buying a new and higher end RV may be the right choice for you, if you have the financial means.
 But don’t overcommit yourself if it’s going to cause you stress.

 Just be sure to do all the math well in advance, before signing on the dotted line.